nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 ```
 ![Plots]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/7_roger_federer_evolution.png "Roger Federer's wins over time")

-The swiss started with ATP wins in 1998 reaching his peak in 2003 when he started winning many Grand Slam matches as well.
+The Swiss started with ATP wins in 1998 reaching his peak in 2003 when he started winning  Grand Slam matches as well.

 Now, let's see how Nadal did over the years..